DaanWur/prompt-task/README.md

 - **Resource Optimization:** Optimize resource usage by fine-tuning the Llama model and context creation processes.
 - **LLM integration:** Store the LLM on a separate machine to reduce initialization time.
 - **Prallelism:** Create a mechanism that handles many requests at once.

+## Testing:

+**In order to provide a soild service which can represent the state of the service to the business unit tests should be developed - It was not done in the scope of the assignment, basic tests were done**

+**Tests focous**

+- **Sanitization:** Test the sanitization on a large amount of emails icluding all kinds of examples.
+- **Model calls:** Test the integration with the local LLM.
+- **Large amount of requests:** Test the limits of the current project by creating performace tests in which will overload the server.